 Determining when to provide notice to parents

 The Alberta programs of study/curriculum contain the provincially mandated learning outcomes for students, achieved through the instructional choices made by certificated teachers.
-In light of the requirements in section 58.1, Alberta Education has done a review of the programs of study to identify those courses that contain outcomes that deal primarily and explicitly with religion or human sexuality.
+In light of the requirements in section 58.1, Alberta Education has done a review of the programs of study/curriculum to identify those courses that contain outcomes that deal primarily and explicitly with religion or human sexuality.
 The following courses have been identified as containing outcomes that require notification under section 58.1:

 - Career and Life Management (CALM) → human sexuality